I’m owed money by my family or friend! What can I do?

 Sit down with them and work out how often they’ll pay and how much, making sure it’s affordable for them, so they can stick to the plan.
 They could even put together a budget, which would help them understand how much they can afford to pay you each month.

 Looking for ways to help them with their budget

 If your loved one or friend is struggling financially, there are a host of websites and apps that can help them budget.
 They could look into switching utilities or to a cheaper phone tariff.
 There's also support available if they're dealing with a financial crisis or emergency.
 If they need debt advice, let them know that we can help.

 There are a few things to avoid if someone owes you money.
 Don’t:

 - Add extra money or “interest” to the debt that they owe you

 - Lose your temper or use threatening language

 These are more likely to make the other person avoid you, and you could even be breaking the law.

 I’m in debt but a loved one wants to borrow money from me

-If you have debts you’re struggling with, it’s highly unlikely you’re in a position to help your loved one, as much as you may want to.
-Kindly but firmly tell them no. Tell them of the alternatives, and suggest they get some free and confidential debt advice.
+If you have debts you’re struggling with, it’s highly unlikely you’re in a position to help your loved one or friend, as much as you may want to.
+Kindly but firmly tell them no. Point them in the direction of the alternatives, and suggest they get some free and confidential debt advice.